Sephadeus/READMEgenerator/myREADME.md

 ## Usage

 Once the application is cloned and dependencies are installed, simply run ```npm run start``` from the project directory and answer the questions in the command line.
 The application will do the rest!
+Here is a walkthrough video to give you an idea of how the application works:

 ## Credits